 - Member-owners who no longer have an active account receive a check for their share in the mail.

-- If you've moved off our system and think you have unclaimed capital credits due you, find your name here.
+- If you've moved off our system and think you have unclaimed capital credits due you, please contact our office

-- You may also be owed other refunds, check here to see.
+- You may also be owed other refunds.

 - After two years, all unclaimed funds are turned over to the South Carolina Treasurer's office and their unclaimed property program Palmetto Payback.